jetperch/pyjoulescope_examples/README.md

 Verify that Python 3.6+ is installed on your computer:

-    python3 -V
+    python3 -V -V

 On Windows, "python3" may not be created by default.
-You can try "python -V" if your path is configured correctly, or you can provide the full path to your python executable.
+You can try "python -V -V" if your path is configured correctly, or you can provide the full path to your python executable.
 If python is not already installed on your platform, we recommend: